Create a planning report story

 The Dorchester Avenue Project is dedicated to the improvement of Dorchester Avenue, one of Boston's greatest boulevards.
 The project focuses on four miles of Dorchester Avenue, addressing transportation, neighborhood businesses, neighborhood housing, and streetscape issues between Lower Mills and the intersection of Columbia Road and Dorchester Avenue.

-- Under the paragraph, add a Map block.
+2. Under the paragraph, add a Map block.

 The Add a map window appears.
 You can add content hosted on your ArcGIS account, content that you've added as favorites or is shared in your organization, or curated content from ArcGIS Living Atlas of the World.
+You'll add the map you added to your favorites at the beginning of the tutorial.

-- Click My Organization.
+3. Click My Favorites.

 After you select the 3D scene, you're able to adjust how the content will appear in the story map.
 You can turn layers off and on, add bookmarks, and configure navigation settings.
 This scene is already set, so you'll accept the defaults.

-- Click Place scene.
+5. Click Place map.

-- Point to the map to see the placement options and click Large.
+6. Point to the map to see the placement options and click Large.

-The scene now takes up the entire screen.
-Experiment with viewing the web scene.
+Feel free to experiment with viewing the web scene.
 Try looking at the development area from different angles to understand what a citizen of the area would look for.

 The benefit of using a story map to communicate a planning report is not only that web elements allow it to become more engaging and dynamic, but that you can implement tools that allow a community to talk back to planners.